-- Manually open the gate to the open position and mark this on the gate rack under the actuating arm. - b.
+- a.
+Manually open the gate to the open position and mark this on the gate rack under the actuating arm.

+d.
+Re-check limit positions by manually opening and closing the gate, checking to see that the limit is - b.
 Manually close the gate to the closed position and mark this on the gate rack under the actuating arm. - c.
 Place start of limit actuator at marked position and move it 5 to 10mm towards the centre of the gate.
-Align the face of the limit actuator with the side of the rack and screw the limit actuator to the rack (Fig. 06). - d.
+Align the face of the limit actuator with the side of the rack and screw the limit actuator to the rack (Fig. 5.3). - .
 Re-check limit positions by manually opening and closing the gate, checking to see that the limit is activated at the desired open and close position.
 If neccessary, make adjustments by sliding the actuator in the required direction.
 When the final settings are established, tighten the limit actuator screws each actuator must be secured with two (2) screws.